-In this tutorial, we are going to learn a very important topic of how to find XPath in Chrome browser.
+In this tutorial, we are going to learn a very important topic of how to find XPath in the Chrome browser.

 XPath is the most powerful way to determine the location of elements on a web page.
 It is a query language for searching and selecting nodes from the XML document.